auplt/Invest/README.md

 - You may also add new currencies
 - As a result you will be given your profit

 HistoryTest.csv is a file with your addiditional operations.
-It icludes currency, amount, purchase date
+It icludes currency, amount and purchase date